g-regex/WillowTikZ/README.md

 \end{document}
 ```

+Only alpha-numeric characters and any of `['+', '-', '=', '.', ',', ';', ' ', '[', ']']` are accepted in the input string.
+Labels which are longer than 10 characters are truncated.

 ## Compiling

 The file `Willows.hs` has been extracted from the Coq code `willows.v`.
 To extract it yourself, run: